bitwarden/help/_articles/getting-started/getting-started-webvault.md

 Do you need to share passwords or other Vault items with your friends, family, team, or entire business?

 Bitwarden Organizations let you do just that.
-We recommend trying out to functionality of password-sharing Organizations by starting a **free** 2-person Organization.
+We recommend trying out the functionality of password-sharing Organizations by starting a **free** 2-person Organization.
 To learn how, see [Get Started with an Organization]({% link _articles/getting-started/getting-started-organizations.md %}).

 Once you've tested an Organization, check out our [Bitwarden Plans and Pricing](https://bitwarden.com/pricing/business/) page to learn about the different Paid Organizations you might consider.